Dunning management 101: Why it matters and key tactics for businesses

 • Customizable reminder settings: Businesses have the flexibility to adjust the timing, frequency, and tone of payment reminders.
 This ensures that communication is appropriate for the customer’s specific circumstances and payment history.

-• Easy escalation to collections: When automated attempts are unsuccessful, Stripe enables a smooth transition of cases to collections agents for further action.
+• Easier escalation to collections: When automated attempts are unsuccessful, Stripe enables a smooth transition of cases to collection agents for further action.

-• Multiple communication channels: Businesses can choose from a variety of communication channels such as email, SMS, or phone calls, depending on what is most effective for reaching their customers.
+• Multiple communication channels: Businesses can choose from various communication channels such as email, SMS, and phone calls, depending on which is most effective for contacting their customers.

-• Personalized communication templates: Stripe offers a variety of customizable email templates, as well as options for businesses to create their own, which allows for a more personalized touch in communication.
+• Personalized communication templates: Stripe offers a variety of customizable email templates, as well as options for businesses to create their own.
+This enables a more personalized touch in communication.

 Segmentation and targeting